Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
-    * replace all instances of the word bee to another noun
+    * replace all instances of the word bee to another noun in the files data
+    * write all lines that are over 70 characters to  a new file called new_bee_movie.txt
+    *

     Useful commands that may help you out: